balenaltd/handbook/Architecture-Calls.md

 After the call, preferably a few hours later to give people some time to add notes:

 - Run the [postArchCallNotes](https://github.com/resin-io/supportHQ/blob/master/scripts/arch-call-agenda/postArchCallNotes.js) script.
-This basically fetches Front items with a `summary-needs-posting` tag and posts them in flowdock with the #meeting-notes hashtag, so everyone in the team receives the notes.
+This basically fetches Front items with a `summary-needs-posting` tag, posts them in flowdock with the #meeting-notes hashtag (so everyone in the team receives the notes) and re-tags the Front conversation with the `summary-posted` tag.

 The notes must also be added in https://github.com/resin-io/balena/wiki/Architecture-Calls (manually at the moment)